LULI has been training the next generation of land use leaders since 2012.

 In 2018 we expanded the LULI program and held our first out-of-Metro cohort in Southern Oregon to empower current and emerging land use leaders across Oregon.
 After a third LULI program in Southern Oregon in 2022 we held the first Central Oregon LULI starting in the fall 2022.

-We have now run ten cohorts, graduating over 200 LULIs!
+We have now run ten cohorts, graduating more than 250 LULIs!
 Our plan is to expand into more areas of the state and to continue to offer two cohorts a year.

 Only about 24 people are selected to participate in each cohort, and applying is often very competitive.
 We encourage any interested person to apply, and we work hard to create diverse cohorts consisting of people from all racial, gender, socio-economic, and political backgrounds.